dhanyagowrish/Winograd-Schema-Challenge/README.md

 * The above 4 features is the feature vector for the sentence

 ### Keyword identification
 Nouns and verbs hold great meaning in a sentence.
-A noun and verb is identified as the 2 keywords and if a noun or verb is not present, and adjective is chosen as a keyword.
+A noun and verb is identified as the 2 keywords and if a noun or verb is not present, an adjective is chosen as a keyword.

 ## In this repo